er-pim/my-portfolio/README.md

-# written-works
+<b> About My Writing Portfolio </b>
-This repository contains samples that showcase my scientific &amp; technical writing skills.
+This repository acts as a writing portfolio that showcases my written scientific &amp; technical work.